Skyquek/Trip-Bill-Management-System/mini-project/Readme.md

 <!-- There are 2 main function in the app, home bills management and personal bills management. -->

+## Scope

+1. Assume all users of this system stay in the same house.

 ## Home Bill Management System

 ```PseudoCode